Disclaimer: I don't own anything.

 Heavy, stomping footsteps along the passageway.
 Someone's pissed!
 Harry crouched low beneath the door's barred opening, holding it shut with one hand.

 Saleem went the other way, to the second cell on the far side, unlocking the bolt with unnecessary force.

-The woman ziptied to the filthy bed in the cell he had chosen to hide in raised her head blearily, eyes widening as she saw the man who was clearly not yet another jihadist pig come to rape her.
+The woman whose cell he had hidden in raised her head, lying on a dirty mattress with her hands ziptied in front of her.
+Her tired, bruised eyes widened as she saw the man who was clearly not yet another jihadist come to rape her.
 Harry saw, and held a finger to his lips, gesturing for quiet.

 She was probably one of the missing Somali Red Crescent aid workers, although Harry couldn't match the brutalised, dishevelled woman in front of him to any of the ID photos in the briefing document he and Gibbs had been emailed to a secure laptop over the sat link a few days before.
 Two were Egyptian, one Syrian, one Sudanese and one Moroccan.
 If anything, their treatment made his blood boil as much as the knowledge the same had been done to Ziva.

 Saleem and his ilk had a long-standing grievance with Israel – obviously – which Harry partially sympathised with in one aspect only; the previous few decades' treatment of the Palestinian people had often been less than ethical on Israel's part.
 But to kidnap, rape and torture peaceful aid workers from other Muslim countries who were only trying to alleviate the suffering of refugees from a civil war simply highlighted the inherent hypocrisy of the extremists' so-called 'Holy War.'

 Down the corridor, Saleem dragged one of the other prisoners out.
 No, not yet.

 Saleem dragged his new guest to the big cell, pushing her down on a chair in front of DiNozzo.